Rise to Success: Career Highlights of Jung-hoo Lee

 From career breakthroughs to professional milestones, explore how Jung-hoo Lee made an impact.

 Jung-hoo Lee is a South Korean professional baseball outfielder currently playing for the San Francisco Giants in MLB.
 Prior to joining the Giants, he played in the KBO League for the Kiwoom Heroes.
-He is a notable figure in professional baseball, transitioning from the KBO to MLB.
+His career is marked by his transition from Korean baseball to Major League Baseball.

 2016: U-18 Baseball World Cup Win